An Isotropic Approach to Efficient Uncertainty Quantification with Gradient Norms: Experiments

 \subsection{Utility of Uncertainty for Question Answering}

 We now investigate when aleatoric and epistemic uncertainty carry useful signal for predicting answer correctness in LLM question answering.
 We evaluate four LLMs on TriviaQA \citep{joshi-2017-triviaqalarge} and TruthfulQA \citep{lin-2022-truthfulqameasuring}, measuring each uncertainty type's ability to predict correctness via AUROC.
-Following \citet{farquhar-2024-detectinghallucinations}, we use their semantic equivalence criterion and compare against na\"ive and semantic entropy \citep{kuhn-2022-semanticuncertainty} as well as P(True), which prompts the model to assess its own answer correctness \citep{kadavath-2022-languagemodels}; we exclude deep ensembles, which require training multiple models, and the Laplace approximation, which faces the proxy-data concerns of \cref{sec:method:idcov:proxy}.
+Following \citet{farquhar-2024-detectinghallucinations}, we use their semantic equivalence criterion and compare against na\"ive and semantic entropy \citep{kuhn-2022-semanticuncertainty} as well as P(True), which prompts the model to assess its own answer correctness \citep{kadavath-2022-languagemodels}.
+Several other methods are inapplicable to our setting: deep ensembles require training multiple models, the Laplace approximation faces the proxy-data concerns of \cref{sec:method:idcov:proxy}, MC dropout \citep{gal-2016-dropoutbayesian} requires the model to have been trained with dropout (which the LLMs we evaluate are not), and Deep Evidential Regression \citep{amini-2020-deepevidential} requires retraining with a modified loss.
 Results are averaged over four models and 300 bootstrap runs; full details in \cref{app:qa-details}.